PavelPZ/riverpod_navigator/README.md

           ref,
           [
             /// 'home' and 'book' strings are used in web URL, e.g. 'home/book;id=2'
-            /// fromUrlPars is used to decode URL to HomeSegment/BookSegment
+            /// decode is used to decode URL to HomeSegment/BookSegment
             /// HomeScreen/BookScreen.new are screen builders for a given segment RRoute<HomeSegment>(
               'home',
-              HomeSegment.fromUrlPars,
+              HomeSegment.decode,
               HomeScreen.new,
             ),
             RRoute<BookSegment>(
               'book',
-              BookSegment.fromUrlPars,
+              BookSegment.decode,
               BookScreen.new,
             ),
           ],